ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 disable_all_tracking
 --------------------

-.. warning:: Use only under extreme circumstances.

 This is an emergency override which will disable all tracking when enabled.
-This is useful for server administrators who need a way to respond immediately to table locks during a traffic spike to keep the site running smoothly.
+This is useful for server administrators who need a way to respond immediately to a traffic spike to help keep the site running smoothly.

+.. note:: Hit tracking features are disabled by default, so if you have not intentionally enabled them, you can ignore this setting.
+It is only useful if you have enabled :doc:`Hit Tracking </cp/settings/hit-tracking>` and can't access your control panel to disable them.
+In that rare instance, you can add this to your ``config.php`` file as an emergency override.

 ======= ========
 Value   Behavior